U.S. Warns Americans 'Do Not Travel To China' As Coronavirus Infections Surpass SARS

 In Singapore, Lee says that while the new coronavirus seems to be more infectious than SARS, it has also been less lethal.

-"The death rate is much lower, and in China, they are reporting that maybe about 20 per cent of the cases they see become seriously ill," he said, adding that there is no need to panic.
+"The death rate is much lower, and in China, they are reporting that maybe about 20% of the cases they see become seriously ill," he said, adding that there is no need to panic.

-The U.S. warning came hours after the WHO declared the outbreak to be a global health emergency Thursday, putting the coronavirus strain — identified as 2019-nCoV – in the same category as the H1N1 flu, zika, polio and Ebola.
+The U.S. warning came hours after WHO declared the outbreak to be a global health emergency Thursday, putting the coronavirus strain — identified as 2019-nCoV — in the same category as the H1N1 flu, zika, polio and Ebola.

 On Thursday, the Centers for Disease Control and Prevention confirmed the first known instance of person-to-person coronavirus transmission in the U.S. A woman who had traveled to Wuhan spread the virus to her husband when she returned to Chicago, according to health officials.
 Both patients are in their 60s and were hospitalized in stable condition, the Illinois Department of Public Health said.
 It added that the risk to the public remains low.